nerves-networking/vintage_net_wifi/README.md

 ### Events

-Some `wpa_supplicant` events like `CTRL-EVENT-ASSOC-REJECT` are passed on through the "event" property to be handled outside `VintageNetWifi`.
+Some `wpa_supplicant` events like `CTRL-EVENT-ASSOC-REJECT` are passed on through the "event" property to be handled outside `VintageNetWiFi`.
 These events might be useful, but optional.

 ## Signal quality info in STA (client) mode